Zuriñe Hidalgo: Career

-She studied the Bachelor's degree in Early Childhood Education at the Public University of Navarra (UPNA) and worked as a child teacher for several years.
+Hidalgo received a bachelor's degree in early childhood education at the Public University of Navarre and worked as a teacher for several years.
 She was also trained in sex education and female menstruation, organizing workshops for women.

 She began her television career in 2000 on the Betizu program on the ETB 1 channel where she debuted at just 10 years of age.
 She has been a presenter, among others, of the programs Betizu and 3Txulo on ETB 1.
 She was a member of the music group Betizu Taldea, along with Telmo Idígoras and Elene Arandia, a music group that achieved great notoriety, especially for the hit song "Lokaleko leihotik" or also for the single "Esaidazu".

-Her participation and roles in the hit TV shows Betizu and being member of Betizu Taldea brought her acclaimed success and made her a child star in the Basque Country, becaming well known among the children and the audience.
+Her participation and roles in the hit TV shows Betizu and being member of Betizu Taldea brought her acclaimed success and made her a child star in the Basque Country, becoming well known among the children and the audience.

 For several years (2006–2021) she was the singer and vocalist of the Navarrese ska music group Hesian.
 In 2014 she presented the Kantugiro program.
 In 2017 she was the presenter of the musical contest Bago!az.

 In 2022, she joined the cast of the Vikingak program, along with Amancay Gaztañaga and Erika Olaizola.